jondeaton/Lisp/Readme.md

         - Objects allocated during evaluation (such as in `cons`, or creation of closures) are added to a CVector of allocated objects
         - After each expression evaluation (excluding *recursive* calls to `eval`), the entire vector of allocated object pointers is disposed of.
         - Objects with a lifetime longer than the single evaluation has been copied into the environment at the conclusion of `eval`.
+        - Closures create an interesting challenge: lambda expressions are promoted to closure status during evaluation.
+Thus, closures are counted as dynamically allocated and are added to the vector of blocks to be freed.
 - Error reporting
     - Basic stack traces are provided for inappropriate Lisp code.